Bilbobx182/RATS/README.md

 ### Tech Stack :  Backend

-- Docker        📦: Used as the container tool for the services.
+- 📦 Docker: Used as the container tool for the services.
-- Postgres      💾: Acts as the database, store the relational data.
+- 💾 Postgres: Acts as the database, store the relational data.
-- Alembic       🔗: Used as a database migration tool.
+- ⚗️ Alembic: Used as a database migration tool to link versions.
-- SQLAlchemy    🗺️: Map the database tables in objects.
+- 🗺️ SQLAlchemy: Map the database tables in objects.
 (ORM)
-- Flask         🧑: Used to serve the GraphQL.
+- 🍶 Flask Used to serve the GraphQL.
-- GraphQL       📁: GraphQL is a declarative data fetching endpoint and query language for APIs
+- 📁 GraphQL:  GraphQL is a declarative data fetching endpoint and query language for APIs

 ### Tech Stack : Frontend

-- React   : Act as the view layer, render the pretty data.
+- 😍 React   : Act as the view layer, render the pretty data.
-- Apollo  : Production ready GraphQL client.
+- 🚀 Apollo  : Production ready GraphQL client.

 ### Phase 0 Start
 - [x] Pull data from Job boards.